• Quantified value propositions for enterprise B2B sales

 Ideal Customer Profile

-• Mid-market to enterprise software vendors — ACV $250K+, sales cycles 4+ months, multi-stakeholder deals.
+• Mid-market to enterprise software vendors — ACV $250K+, multi-month sales cycles, multi-stakeholder deals.

-• Selling to financial decision-makers — CFO weighs in before deal close, not just the technical buyer.
+• Selling to financial decision-makers — CFO of a finance executive weighs in before deal close, not just the technical buyer.

 • Using a sales methodology already — MEDDICC, MEDDIC, Force Management, Command of the Message.